IntelPython/sdc/README.rst

 8. Embed examples into Examples section from ``./sdc/examples``.
     Rather than writing example in the docstring (which is error-prone) embed relevant example scripts into the docstring.
-For example, here is an example how to embed example for ``pandas.Series.get()`` function into respective Intel SDC docstring:
+For example, here is an example how to embed example for ``pandas.Series.get()`` function into respective Intel® SDC docstring:

     ::